Creative Director & Founder

 At Hendrix College, a liberal arts institution, I obtained a B.A. in Theatre Arts.
 From 2007 to 2008, I worked as an assistant director, dramaturge, and casting associate at the Arkansas Repertory Theatre.
 In 2008 I attended the Lincoln Center’s International Director’s Lab as guest director.
 While living in Korea, I worked with Seoul Factory for the Performing Arts.
 Under the direction of Limb Hyoung-Taek, I participated in ensemble training: a hybrid of Viewpoints composition and Korean dance methodologies for devised theatre in addition to serving as an international collaboration liaison, director’s assistant and outreach associate.
 Around 2009 I co-founded Home Soil and spent the next three years producing five devised theatre/performance works.

-I earned a M.A. from Roehampton University in Performance & Creative Research in 2014.
+I earned an MA from the University of Roehampton in Performance & Creative Research in 2014.
 Currently I am pursuing a PhD in Philosophy, Art and Social Thought at The European Graduate School under the supervision of professor Judith Butler.
 Across the last nine years I have created performances in Seoul, London, Los Angeles, Glorenza, Venice, Florence, Bolzano, Milan and San Diego.
 I am concerned with how intersections of live art, performance ethnography and socially engaged art mediate cultural transformation.
 My artistic practice has moved through several mediums since starting actor training 23 years ago, but using art to pose questions, connect with others and shift perception has remained consistent.
 Theatre is an obsession that keeps me from pursuing a career in politics.

 Ryan M. McKelvey, Founding Member